 SyncroSim software

-LANDFIRE currently develops and delivers its STSMs in the SyncroSim modeling platform to develop and deliver its STSMs.
+LANDFIRE currently develops and delivers its STSMs in the SyncroSim modeling platform..
 SyncroSim is a free and flexible platform designed to manage data for simulation modeling.
 Packages developed for SyncroSim can be used for any kind of simulation model with structured input and output data.
 ST-Sim is a SyncroSim package that LANDFIRE uses to develop its STSMs.
 ST-Sim can be used to model vegetation and land use and land cover changes for virtually any ecosystem or landscape.
 The model is stochastic (randomly determined) and can be run either spatially or non-spatially.
 While LANDFIRE BpS models are non-spatial, there are many examples of spatial STSMs (see Daniel and Frid 2011).

+Getting started in SyncroSim

+We recommend that users follow the steps below for downloading Syncrosim and St-Sim.

+To assist modelers in using the LANDFIRE BpS models, the “lfvegmodels” package is under development, to be fully implemented within the SyncroSim software by the of September, 2020.

 Step 1: Download SyncroSim